Skip to main content

 API Versioning

 Apiato provides a streamlined approach to implementing API versioning within your application.
-This feature is enabled by default.
+You can manage multiple versions of your API by creating separate route files for each version.

 Once API versioning is enabled, you can create new API endpoints and define their version numbers directly in the route file names.
 The route file names must adhere to the following naming convention: